NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf.stub@stub-first@@: *<yes or no>*
-    If enabled, a query is attempted without the stub clause if it fails.
+    If enabled, a query is attempted without this stub section if it fails.
-    The data could not be retrieved and would have caused SERVFAIL because the servers are unreachable, instead it is tried without this clause.
+    The data could not be retrieved and would have caused SERVFAIL because the servers are unreachable, instead it is tried without this stub section.

     Default: no